hzeller/rpi-rgb-led-matrix/README.md

 ### Utilities

-The [utils directory](./utils) is meant for ready utilities to show images, animated gifs, text and video.
+The [utils directory](./utils) is meant for ready utilities to show images or animated gifs.
 Read the [README](./utils/README.md) there for instructions how to compile.

 There are external projects that use this library and provide higher level network protocols, such as the